 - Reckless Driving by Speed

 - Too Fast for Conditions

 - Parking Lot

 How to Fight a Reckless Driving Ticket in Fairfax County

 (i) Driving Record:

 In Fairfax County, your prior driving record is always the first thing a prosecutor asks for of your lawyer.
 It is also the first thing a Judge asks for from the officer if they find evidence of Reckless Driving.
 Virginia Code §46.2-943 allows the court to impose a sentence after considering the person's prior traffic record.
 While the statute does not explicitly allow a court to reduce the charge, it is generally understood that such a reduction is permissible.
-As a result, an understanding Judge may reduce a reckless driving charge of 75 mph in a 55 mph zone to 74 mph in a 55 mph.
-This reduction will save the individual 2 demerit points on their driving record and save them from a misdemeanor conviction.
+As a result, an understanding Judge may reduce a reckless driving by speed charge if the speed is not too high.
+This reduction will save the individual demerit points on their driving record and save them from a misdemeanor conviction.
 However, as noted above, the court is not required to reduce the charge and does not in many cases.

 (ii) Traffic Stop Cooperation:

-Many times a prosecutor or Judge is on the fence about whether to reduce the reckless driving charge.
+Many times a Fairfax County prosecutor or Judge is on the fence about whether to reduce the reckless driving charge.
 One of the first things they will ask of the officer is whether the individual was cooperative in the investigation of the traffic stop.
 While cooperation is not always going to “make or break” a case, we have represented numerous people who got a good break because they were polite and cooperative.
 While we do not condone admitting to the offense at the scene, we absolutely recommend giving a smile, thanking them for their time, and refraining from arguing.

 (iii) Driver Improvement Course: